eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 ## Introduction

 Merry April Foolsmas, everyone!
 I must make a confession.
 I have seen the light.
 I am now a true Condorcet purist!
+I did the math, and it revealed to me the solution was before us the entire time.

 Fellow Condorcetists, I come bearing a gift: I have permanently solved the Condorcet paradox.
 There is in fact a *perfect* voting system!
 It is called Approval voting, and it *is* indeed a Condorcet method.